 Display Meaning 0 Establishment of a connection has not yet started.
 2 The interface is being activated for the connection.
-The interface to be used for the connection (e.g. the modem) is busy, the DL230 will wountil the connection can be established.
-Either the interface is still being used for another connection or the DL230 is waiting to again after a failed connection attempt.
+3 The interface to be used for the connection (e.g., the modem) is busy, the DL230 will wait until the connection can be established.
+Either the interface is still being used for another connection or the DL230 is waiting to try again after a failed connection attempt.
 This state may persist for several minutes.
-4 The interface (e.g. the modem) is ready to establish a connection (e.g. the call time window is open).
+4 The interface (e.g., the modem) is ready to establish a connection (e.g., the call time window is open).
 5 The interface is being released for the connection.
-6 The interface (e.g. the modem) is released for use by other connections (e.g. when the time window is no longer open).
+6 The interface (e.g., the modem) is released for use by other connections (e.g., when the time window is no longer open).
 7 Data transfer via DLMS protocol is in progress.
 8 Data transfer via DLMS protocol is complete.
 9 Data transfer via Modbus protocol is in progress.
 10 Data transfer via Modbus protocol is complete.
 11 Data transfer via LIS200 protocol is in progress.
 12 Data transfer via LIS200 protocol is complete.
-13 The DL230 synchronizes with the EIServer in order to begin data transfer via the DLMS protocol.
+13 The DL230 synchronizes with the ElServer in order to begin data transfer via the DLMS protocol.
 14 ElServer synchronization is complete.
+15 Data transfer via SMS is in progress.
+16 Data transfer via SMS is complete.
+29 No valid recipient specified.
+30 A communication error occurred.
+This message is shown, for example, if a modem to be used has no power supply.